work-club/CSS-Coding-Standards/README.md

 #### Images
-All individual sprite image should be stored in the 'sprites' folder which compass will use to compile a spritesheet.
+All individual sprite images should be stored in the 'sprites' folder which Compass will use to compile a spritesheet.
 All sprites must be in .png format.
 If you are unfamiliar with [Compass](http://compass-style.org/) and [compiling spritesheets](http://compass-style.org/help/tutorials/spriting/) please refer to the documentation before using this.
 If using a spritesheet from a third party it must go in the 'vendor' folder.
 If using an existing manual spritesheet create a separate folder with the images directory.

-All furniture images that are required for backgrounds, but not as a spritesheet, should be stored in a background-images folder.
+All "furniture" images that are required for backgrounds, but not as a spritesheet, should be stored in a background-images folder.

 #### Scripts
-These guide lines make no assumptions of JavaScripts.
+These guide lines make no assumptions of JavaScript.
 JavaScript coding conventions are covered [elsewhere](https://github.com/work-club/JavaScript-Standards).

 #### Styles
 The styles folder has two sub-folders: scss and css.
 All uncompiled SASS files exist in this directory.
 The folder must be named 'scss' as this is the SASS syntax used.
 SASS will compile to a minified single .css file that will be outputted to the 'css' folder.

-The 'base' folder contains all boilerplate, resets and normalisation stylesheets aswell as constants and typography.
+The 'base' folder contains all boilerplate, resets and normalisation stylesheets as well as constants and typography.
 The specifics of these will be covered later.

 _styles.scss should be structured in the following order: